tact-lang/tact.vim/doc/headless-readme.md

 1. `a_me` — expands to the message declaration
 1. `a_se` — expands to send(SendParameters{...}) call

-**Keep in mind** that abbreviations are always there and you can always type them in, even if they're not shown by omnicompletion when deemed not suitable for the current completion context.
+**Keep in mind** that abbreviations are always there, and you can always type them in, even if they're not shown by omnicompletion when deemed unsuitable for the current completion context.

 To avoid expansion in INSERT mode, type Ctrl-V after the last character of the abbreviation (on Windows, type Ctrl-Q instead of Ctrl-V).